lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say_checklist.md

 ### 3. Click to view the "viz" tabs, which show team trends.

-- [ ] The Viz tab helps us _zoom out_ and shows team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), measures, and flags from mental health assistant.
+- [ ] **The Viz tab helps us zoom out and see team trends for diagnoses (Diag), encounters (Enc), health factor data (HF; e.g., suicide plans, evidence-based practice templates), measures (Meas), and behavioral and suicide risks (Flag) from Mental Health Assistant.
+Click on the respective tabs (Diag, Enc, etc) to view these trends.**

 -  [ ] Your team's vision was about ____________.
 Let's go to the ________ **[fill out tab]** viz tab to see data relevant to that issue.

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> ***00:25-00:30***